Pennebaker/craftcms-thearchitect/README.md

 Example files can be found in the `library` directory

+## Exported Constructs
+If you want to provide json files to be loaded throught the CP.
+Put the files in `craft/config/thearchitect`.

 ## JSON Schema
 The example / syntax schemas are located on the [Repo's Wiki](https://github.com/Pennebaker/craftcms-thearchitect/wiki)